 After completing the course the The B.Ed.
 Spl.
 Edu.
-LD Fourth Semester student-teachers will be able to-
+HI Fourth Semester student-teachers will be able to=

-- CO1-Explain the concept, causes and characteristics Learning Disabilities: Types - CO2-Explain theAssessment of learning disabilities Basic Curricular Skills - Discus different types of learning disabilities and its associated conditions.

-Plan appropriate teaching strategies as per the specific needs of children with learning disability.

-• CO3-Explain theIntervention Strategies in Basic Skills of Learning.
+- CO1-Explain the concept, causes and characteristics of learning disabilities. - Discus different types of learning disabilities and its associated conditions. - Develop teacher made assessment test in curricular areas. - Plan appropriate teaching strategies as per the specific needs of children with learning disability. - Unit 1: Learning Disabilities: Types - CO2-Explain the Assessment of Basic Curricular Skills - CO3-Explain theIntervention Strategies in Basic Skills of Learning.